cdl08001/SearchTheUnsearchable/README.md

 });
 ```

-Once your database has been setup and the respository cloned down to a local machine, the following code will need to be run within the terminal to start the dev environment (use separate windows for each script):
+Once your database has been setup and the respository cloned down to a local machine, the following code should be run within the terminal to launch the application (dev environment):

-`npm run react`
-`npm run electron`
-`npm run server`
+`npm run start`

 ** NOTE: The following script will need to be adjusted within the package.json to point to your specific mongodb configuration: